Working together in partnership

 • Liaising with appropriate external support services.

 A class teacher is a professional who has responsibility for educating a class of children or young people.
-The relationship between children and their teachers tends to be closer in the primary school where they act as form tutor and specialist teacher throughout the course of the day.
-In secondary schools, class teachers specialise in a specific subject area (e.g. Biology or English)
+The relationship between children and their teachers tends to be closer in primary school where they act as form tutors and specialist teachers throughout the day.
+In secondary schools, class teachers specialise in a specific subject area (e.g. Biology or English).

 Educational Psychologists support schools and settings in the delivery of special educational needs for children and young people.